 2. RESULTS OF OPERATIONS AND STATE OF COMPANY'S AFFAIRS

-a) Standalone results of operation: During the financial year under review yourCompany's standalone revenue fromoperations is Rs.
-802.28 Lakh as compared to revenue ofRs.
-789.12 Lakh in last year adecrease of 4.55% %.
-The standalone loss after tax of your Company is Rs.314.32 Lakhcompared to loss of Rs.
-496.34 Lakh in last year registering a decrease of 36.67% overthe last year.
+a) Standalone results of operation: During the financial year under review yourCompany's standalone revenue from operations is Rs.
+733.22 Lakh as compared to revenue ofRs.
+789.12 Lakh in last year a decrease of 07.08 %.
+The standalone loss after tax of yourCompany is Rs.
+783.53 Lakh compared to loss of Rs.
+2899.70 Lakh in last year registeringa decrease of 72.98% over the last year.

-All the above said decrease in revenue and profit/loss after tax are due to loss inpartnership firms with which the Company is developing all the projects.
-The projectsundertaken by the Company are under final stage of development.
+All the above said decrease in revenue and loss after tax are due to loss inpartnership firms with which the Company is developing all the projects.
+Also the companyhas shown positive signs of recovery by decreasing its loss by 72.98% as compared to lastyear.
+The projects undertaken by the Company are under final stage of development.
 TheCompany is expected to complete these projects by next year and as a result revenue andprofit will be generated and financial position & ratios are expected be improved.

-b) Consolidated Results of operation: During the financial year under review your Company has consolidated the FinancialStatements w.r.t. to its Associate Companies viz Capital Infraprojects Private Limited andGolden Palms Facility Management Private Limited.
+b) Consolidated Results of operation: During the financial year under review yourCompany has to its associate Companies viz Capital Infraprojects Private Limited andGolden Palm Facility Management Private Limited.
 The Company's consolidated revenue fromoperations is Rs.
-802.28 Lakh as compared to revenue of Rs.
-840.54 Lakh in last year adecrease of 4.55 %.
-The consolidated loss after tax of your Company is Rs.417.39 Lakhcompared to loss of Rs.
-485.72 Lakh in last year registering a decrease of 14.07% overthe last year.
-The individual performance of these Associates Companies have beendiscussed under in relevant head of this report.
+733.22 Lakh as compared to revenue of Rs.
+789.12 Lakh in last year adecrease of 07.08 %.
+The consolidated loss after tax of your Company is Rs.
+1136.83 Lakhcompared to loss of Rs.
+3080.02 Lakh in last year registering a decrease of 63.09% overthe la st year.
+The individual performance of these associates Companies have beendiscussed under in relevant head of this report.

-The Company is engaged in Real Estate business construction of Group Housing Societiesin the National Capital Region (NCR).
+The Company is engaged in Real Estate business construction of Group housing Societiesin the National Capital Region (NCR).